 His Master in Health Administration is from Quinnipiac University where he was a lecturer in Pediatrics at Quinnipiac University’s Physician Assistant for 10 years.
 Mr. Solimini speaks locally and nationally for various PA organizations and has also been extensively involved with Connecticut Academy of Physician Assistants (ConnAPA) and with American Academy of Physician Assistants (AAPA) on the Conference Planning Committee for the national Physician Assistant Conference.
 He is a Distinguished Fellow of the AAPA.

 Besides Quinnipiac University he has previous academic experience as an Assistant Director of Clinical Education where he contributed as a PA educator full-time for three years.
-Prior to moving to Virginia, was employed by Connecticut Children’s Medical Center as a Pediatric Critical Care PA.
+Prior to moving to Virginia, he was employed by Connecticut Children’s Medical Center as a Pediatric Critical Care PA.

 Don was recently asked to serve with the Centers for Disease Control and Prevention’s (CDC) Advisory Council on Immunization Practice (ACIP) as a member of the Childhood and Adolescent Immunization and General Recommendations Workgroups.
 He is the only PA serving on this Council.

 His passion is his involvement with global health missions to underserved countries and has made trips to Southeast Asia, the Caribbean, Central & South America.

 Professor Solimini brings to Murphy Deming College of Health Sciences PA Program a long career in clinical and didactic service.